- Hot tub

 The cottage has been re-built using existing stone and has exposed stone walls, original oak beams and features a beautiful central stone arch separating the kitchen from the main dining room.

 Featuring an upside down layout to take advantage of the magnificent views, the first floor consists of a main sitting room boasting a wonderful woodburner set in a feature fireplace.

 There is also a games room on the landing area, a bridge over the ground floor dining room and two beautiful bedrooms.

 The ground floor features a galleried central dining room with adjoining farmhouse-style kitchen and snug, four bedrooms and two bathrooms.

-With spacious gardens and a hot tub, the outside area at this Ribblehead cottage more than matches the quality of the interior, making this a unique property and inspiring holiday home.
+With spacious gardens and a hot tub, the outside area more than matches the quality of the interior, making this a unique property and inspiring holiday home.

-Six bedrooms (all zip/link - can be super king-size double or twin by prior arrangement): 1 x super king-size double with TV, Freeview and en-suite shower, basin and WC, 1 x twin, 2 x ground floor super king-size double (1 with TV, Freeview and en-suite shower, basin and WC), 2 x ground floor twin (1 with pull-out stacker bed and wheelchair access).
+Six bedrooms: 1 x super king-size double with TV and en-suite shower, basin and WC, 1 x ground floor super king-size double with TV and en-suite shower, basin and WC, 1 x ground floor super king-size double (zip/link, can be twin on request), 1 x twin (zip/link, can be super king-size double on request), 2 x ground floor twin (zip/link, can be super king-size double on request) one with pull-out stacker bed and wheelchair access.
 Bathroom with bath, basin and WC.
 Ground floor bathroom with bath, shower over, basin and WC.
 Ground floor wet room with shower, basin and WC.
-Farmhouse style kitchen with adjoining snug.
+Farmhouse kitchen with snug.
 Dining room.
 First floor sitting room with woodburner.
 First floor games room overlooking the dining room.
 Note: A shower chair can be provided on request.

 - Fuel, power and starter pack for woodburner inc. in rent, additional fuel for woodburner available at £8 per bag